Deep-dive on the Next Gen Platform. Join the Webinar!

 Destroying herokuconnect-gladly-8321 on sleepy-ocean-5276... done

 If you have multiple Heroku Connect add-ons attached to your application, you must specify the globally unique identifier assigned to the add-on you wish to remove when using the CLI.
-For example herokuconnect-gladly-8321
+For example herokuconnect-gladly-8321.

 Limitations

-- Heroku Connect is incompatible with connection pooling for Heroku Postgres.
+• Heroku Connect is incompatible with connection pooling for Heroku Postgres.

-file.
-You can manually provision Heroku Connect after the review app has been created. - Heroku Connect creates functions in the
+• Heroku Connect can’t be added to review apps via the app.json file.
+You can manually provision Heroku Connect after the review app has been created.

-or if these functions are deleted, Heroku Connect can no longer find them which impairs data syncs.
-See this Knowledge Base article if Heroku Connect can’t findget_xmlbinary
+• Heroku Connect creates functions in the public schema of your database in order to sync your data.
+If the public schema is removed from your search_path or if these functions are deleted, Heroku Connect can no longer find them which impairs data syncs.
+See this Knowledge Base article if Heroku Connect can’t find get_xmlbinary or other shared functions.

-schema needed to sync data. - Heroku Connect uses Postgres triggers to observe changes in your Connect tables and write your changes to Salesforce.
+• Heroku Connect uses Postgres triggers to observe changes in your Connect tables and write your changes to Salesforce.
 If you implement your own custom triggers on Connect tables, Connect may miss your updates, or you may create additional load.
 Heroku Support may not be able to provide help with custom triggers, so use them at your own risk.
 See more guidance on using custom triggers.

-- By default, when Heroku Connect writes data to Salesforce, assignment rules aren’t run.
+• By default, when Heroku Connect writes data to Salesforce, assignment rules aren’t run.
 If you’d like to enable your default assignment rules for Leads and Cases, create a support ticket.
 If you have multiple connections, be sure to mention them so that they can enable the setting for each one.

 What Happens If You Delete Your Application